celo-org/social-connect/packages/phone-number-privacy/common/README.md

 3. Search and replace all instances of the current sdk version in the monorepo with the new sdk version you are releasing (check the search and replace changes do what you intend them to before hitting replace!)
    - i.e. search and replace `3.1.1-dev` with `3.2.0-beta.1` (note that we’ve removed the `-dev`)
 4. Same idea as above -- ensure the version of the `@celo/phone-number-privacy-common` package is set to the version you are trying to release (i.e. `2.0.3-beta.1`) and that all other packages are importing this version.
-5. From the monorepo root directory, run `yarn reset && yarn && yarn build` (expect this to take at least 10 mins)
+5. From the monorepo root directory, run `pnpm reset && pnpm && pnpm build` (expect this to take at least 10 mins)
 6. Commit your changes with the message `3.2.0-beta.1`
 7. Publish the ODIS common package by navigating to the `phone-number-privacy/common` directory and running `npm publish —-tag beta`
    - You will be prompted to enter your OTP